 Step 1: Keyword Research

-The first step is to perform thorough keyword research to find which keywords (words or phrases) users type in search engines that are relevant to what your business or website is offering.
+Keyword research will help you find which keywords (words or phrases) users type in search engines that are relevant to what your business or website is offering.

 You must do this from day one to provide users with the right content to satisfy their intent.
 Here is an overview of how the keyword research process works.